 1. Dry eye syndrome

-This is because the hormones oestrogen and androgen play a key role in producing and draining tears – which are needed to lubricate eyes, protect against infection, and stabilise vision.
-Oestrogen also helps to maintain the health of the nerves located behind the clear outer layer at the front of the eye (the cornea).
+This is because the hormones oestrogen and androgen play a key role in producing and draining tears, which are needed to lubricate eyes, protect against infection, and stabilise vision.
+Oestrogen also helps maintain the health of nerves behind the clear outer layer at the front of the eye (the cornea).
 As a result, declining levels can lead to dry eyes, irritation, and inflammation.

-Factors like smoking, wearing contact lenses, looking at electronic screens for long periods of time, and climates with dry air (for example, strong air conditioning) can exacerbate dry eye syndrome.
-For this reason, the NHS advises taking steps such as avoiding screen fatigue, using a humidifier to prevent air becoming dry, and choosing glasses instead of contact lenses where possible.
+Factors like smoking, wearing contact lenses, looking at electronic screens for long periods, and areas with dry air (for example, strong air conditioning) can exacerbate dry eye syndrome.
+For this reason, the NHS advises taking steps such as avoiding screen fatigue, using a humidifier to prevent dry air, and choosing glasses instead of contact lenses where possible.

 Over-the-counter treatments, such as lubricating eye drops, can also help to relieve symptoms.
-For further information about treatments available, it’s worth speaking to a pharmacist, who’ll be able to advise you on whether or not you need to see an optician.
+For further information about treatments, it’s worth speaking to a pharmacist, who can advise you on whether you should see an optician.
 You can search for your local pharmacy on the NHS website.

 2. Changes in eye shape

-While often only slight, research has found that it’s possible for your eyes to change shape during menopause.
-This is largely due to the fact that fluctuating hormone levels can affect eye pressure.
+While often not noticeable, research has found that your eyes can change shape during menopause as fluctuating hormone levels can affect eye pressure.

-Changes in eye shape can make wearing contact lenses uncomfortable, affect your ability to focus, cause eyes to become tired more easily, and increase the need for corrective lenses when reading.
-So, if you’ve noticed your contact lenses irritating your eyes more recently, this could be due to menopause.
+Changes in eye shape can make wearing contact lenses uncomfortable, impact your ability to focus, cause your eyes to become tired more easily, and increase the need for corrective lenses when reading.
+So, if you’ve noticed your contact lenses irritating your eyes recently, this could be due to menopause.

-Studies have also found that the curvature of the cornea can steepen slightly and change the type of prescription you need.
-For this reason, it’s important to book an eye test if you have any concerns.
+Studies have also found that the cornea’s curvature can steepen slightly and change the type of prescription you need.

 3. Glaucoma

-Glaucoma is a common eye condition where the optic nerve (which is responsible for connecting the eyes to the brain) becomes damaged.
-Over time, this can lead to a progressive loss of peripheral vision, as well as other symptoms like blurred vision and seeing rainbow-coloured circles in bright lights.
-Though, symptoms can sometimes take years to appear.
+Glaucoma is a common eye condition where the optic nerve (responsible for connecting the eyes to the brain) becomes damaged.
+This can cause a progressive loss of peripheral vision, as well as other symptoms like blurred vision and seeing rainbow-coloured circles in bright lights – though symptoms can sometimes take years to appear.

-Glaucoma is most common in people in their 70s and 80s, however, research has also drawn a link between the condition and menopause.
-This is due to the impact that fluctuating hormone levels have on eye pressure – particularly intraocular pressure (IOP), which is a measure of the pressure of fluid within the eye.
-According to research, increased IOP is one of the leading causes of glaucoma.
+Glaucoma is most common among people in their 70s and 80s, but research has also drawn a link between the condition and menopause.
+Fluctuating hormone levels can affect eye pressure, particularly intraocular pressure (IOP), which is considered a leading cause of glaucoma.

-Studies also suggest that a loss of oestrogen caused by early menopause (typically between the age of 40 and 45) can increase the risk of Primary Open Angle Glaucoma (POAG).
-And, an NHS study found that POAG risk is lower in women who enter menopause after the age of 54.
+Studies also suggest that a loss of oestrogen caused by early menopause (typically between the ages of 40 and 45) can increase the risk of Primary Open Angle Glaucoma (POAG).
+An NHS study found that POAG risk is lower in women who enter menopause after the age of 54.

 Treatment options will depend on the type of glaucoma you have, but can include eye drops, laser treatment, and surgery.